mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 #### Subqueries vs joins

-Joins are more efficient than subqueries in some cases.
+Joins are more efficient than subqueries in most cases.
 However, there are certain circumstances where subqueries are faster.

-Example (two almost identical and large tables):
+Example (two large and almost identical tables):

 ```sql
 SELECT *